mohangk/chatyuk/README.md

 1. Remove hardcoded domain names from both client and server configurations
 1. Fix bug with rejoining rooms. converse.js had the same issue and they fixed it be removing strophe.muc.js, yikes
   - https://github.com/jcbrand/converse.js/issues/307
-1. Add sample on how to embed chatyuk on existing page
 1. Implement sample server code to create a pre-bound session
   - Prebinding and security - http://metajack.im/2009/12/14/fastest-xmpp-sessions-with-http-prebinding/
   - auto login to room